xvxx/hatter/README.md

 - Define your own functions with `def name(x Type, b Type)`.
 - Define your own tags with `def <tag arg=Type>`.
-- Arity checking for functions.
+- Arity checking for builtin functions.
 - Type checking for functions.

 ## TODO